about

 A.

-The The Vanishing Points (2009/2023) is an example of decolonial exploration.
-Altered Canadian passports, collaged with currency from the global south (relative to the travel in each passport), elicits a broad range of meanings — contemporary globalization, to post-coloniality, and eliciting affective nationalism.
-A Decade’s Insomnia (2010), a series of ten mixed media works on paper, explores trauma dreamstates.
-Saturday Mornings (2012), a short experimental video work using open-sourced cartoons from the 40s, emulates the mind as it attempts to reconcile alternate realities.
+The The Vanishing Points (2009-2023) is an example of decolonial exploration.
+Altered Canadian passports, aesthetically burnt, collaged with currency from the global south (relative to the travel in each passport), elicits a broad range of meanings — contemporary globalization, to post-coloniality, and eliciting affective nationalism.
+A Decade’s Insomnia (2010), a series of ten mixed media works on paper, explores intergenerational trauma dreamstates.
+Saturday Mornings (2013), a short experimental video work using open-sourced cartoons from the 40s, emulates the mind as it attempts to reconcile alternate realities.

 MULTINATIONAL WORK